Today's Articles

 Cruz then began to enter and win local talent shows.
 While her father attempted to guide her toward a career as a teacher, Cruz continued to be lured by music.
 In a 1997 interview, she said, "I have fulfilled my father's wish to be a teacher as, through my music, I teach generations of people about my culture and the happiness that is found in just living life.
 As a performer, I want people to feel their hearts sing and their spirits soar."
 While attending Cuba's Conservatory of Music in 1947, Cruz found her earliest inspiration in the singing of Afro Cuban vocalist Paulina Alveraz.

 Her first break came when she was invited to join the band La Sonora Matancera in 1950.
 Cruz remained with the group for fifteen years, touring throughout the world.
-She married the band's trumpet player Pedro Knight on July 14, 1962.
+She married the band's trumpet player, Pedro Knight, on July 14, 1962.
 With Fidel Castro assuming control of Cuba in 1960, she and her husband refused to return to their homeland and became citizens of the United States.
 Although they initially signed to perform with the orchestra of the Hollywood Palladium, they eventually settled in New York.

 Cruz left the band and pursued a solo career with Tito Puente.
 Despite releasing eight albums together, the collaboration failed to achieve commercial success.
-Their collaborations resumed their partnership with a special appearance at the Grammy Award ceremonies 1987.
+Their collaborations resumed their partnership with a special appearance at the Grammy Award ceremonies in 1987.

 She recorded with Cheo Feliciano, Oscar D’Leon, and Hector Rodriquez in the mid-to-late-'60s.
 Cruz’s first success since leaving Sonora Matancera came in 1974 when she recorded a duo album, Celia and Johnny, with a trombone player and Fania's co-owner.
 She subsequently began appearing with the Fania All-Stars.